 \subsection{Properties of the Galaxy}

-The detection of HDF 850.1, the brightest submillimetre source found in the Hubble Deep Field at a wavelength of 850 micrometers, was confirmed by \citealt{hughes}.
-Since then, a full-frequency scan towards the Hubble Deep Field (beam size of 2.3", $\Omega \approx$ 10$^{-10}$ radians) using the IRAM (Institut de Radioastronomie Millimetrique) Pleateau de Bure Interferometer and the National Radio Astronomy Observatory (NRAO) Jansky Very Large Array has detected three CO lines, identified as the CO(2-1) 230.5 GHz, CO(5-4) 576.4 GHz, and CO(6-5) 691.5 GHz rotational transitions.
+HDF 850.1, the brightest submillimetre source in the Hubble Deep Field at a wavelength of 850 micrometers, was discovered by \citealt{hughes}.
+A full-frequency scan of this source by \citet{walt} using the IRAM (Institut de Radioastronomie Millimetrique) Pleateau de Bure Interferometer and the National Radio Astronomy Observatory (NRAO) Jansky Very Large Array has detected three CO lines, identified as the CO(2-1) 230.5 GHz, CO(5-4) 576.4 GHz, and CO(6-5) 691.5 GHz rotational transitions.
 [C{ II}] 1900.1 GHz (158 $\mu$m), one of the main cooling lines of the star-forming in stellar medium, has also been detected (Table 1).
-These lines have placed HDF 850.1 in a galaxy over density at z = 5.183, a redshift higher than those of most of the hundreds of submillimetre-bright galaxies identified thus far \citep{walt}. \\ \citet{walt} used an LVG model to characterize the CO spectral energy distribution of HDF 850.1 and found that the observed CO line intensities could be fit with a molecular hydrogen density of 10$^{3.2}$ cm$^{-3}$, a velocity gradient of 1.2 km s$^{-1}$pc$^{-1}$, and a kinetic temperature of 45 K. Then, assuming $\alpha$ = 0.8 M$_{\odot}$(K km s$^{-1}$pc$^{2}$)$^{-1}$ as for ULIRGs, they used the 1-0 line luminosity inferred from their LVG computation to infer that M$_{H_2}$ = 3.5$\times$10$^{10}$ M$_{\odot}$.
+These lines have placed HDF 850.1 in a galaxy over density at z = 5.183, a redshift higher than those of most of the hundreds of submillimetre-bright galaxies identified thus far. \\ \citet{walt} used an LVG model to characterize the CO spectral energy distribution of HDF 850.1 and found that the observed CO line intensities could be fit with a molecular hydrogen density of 10$^{3.2}$ cm$^{-3}$, a velocity gradient of 1.2 km s$^{-1}$pc$^{-1}$, and a kinetic temperature of 45 K. Then, assuming $\alpha$ = 0.8 M$_{\odot}$(K km s$^{-1}$pc$^{2}$)$^{-1}$ as for ULIRGs, they used the 1-0 line luminosity inferred from their LVG computation to infer that M$_{H_2}$ = 3.5$\times$10$^{10}$ M$_{\odot}$.
 However, as \citet{pap} argue, adopting a uniform value of $\alpha$ for ULIRGs neglect its dependence on the density, temperature, and kinematic state of the gas; this may limit the applicability of computed conversion factors to other systems in the local or distant Universe. \\ Here, we broaden the LVG analysis carried out in \citealt{walt} and use the LVG-modeled column density to estimate the total gas mass of the source.
 We present several alternative models, each subject to a slightly different constraint.